bmahakud/Skimmer/README.md

 ```
 python MakeMasterReader.py
 ```
-Above command will create a ROOT macro named MasterReader.C which will contain relevant lines of code to read the set of Input files that have been given in InputDetails.dat
+Above command will create a ROOT macro named Skimmer.C which will contain relevant lines of code to read the set of Input Ntuples and make a smaller root file
 Step4.
-Now you can run the MasterReader.C in your terminal by executing the following command
+Now you can run the Skimmer.C in your terminal by executing the following command

 ```
-root -l MasterReader.C
+root -l Skimmer.C
 ```
 # Skimmer